 - Using hook attachment on stand mixer, mix to make a dough.

 - Slowly add remaining flour until a shaggy dough is formed.
 Knead for 10 minutes until dough comes together and is smooth.

 - Separate dough into equal round pieces.
-Do this by pinch off a round off the dough mass.
+Do this by pinching off a round from the dough mass.

 - Roll out the dough.
 It is extremely important to roll the pitas evenly, so they can puff up!